LucaMele/meteor-react-ssr-app-demo/README.md

  Meteor allows you as well to quickly connect the app to cordova and have so your mobile native app!
 Awesome!

+ Check out this blog article for more details: http://bit.ly/282CxBh